Western Sahara national football team: 2012 VIVA World Cup

+On the 25 March 2012, Mohamed Moulud Mohamed Fadel, SADR Minister for Youth and Sports, announced the official creation of the Sahrawi national football team.
+After which, the minister announced that the national team would be participating in the upcoming VIVA World Cup held in Iraqi Kurdistan.

+Trials were held a few days later in the camps and eventually a team of 20 players was selected, all of them playing for local teams.
+The team held a five-day internship at the "Chahid Am-mi Lamjeilil" Officer Training School in preparation, and on the 30th of May, the Sahrawi selection traveled to the Algerian capital, where they conducted a short training session at Omar Hamadai Stadium in Bologhine before leaving for the competition.

+All members of the Sahrawi mission traveled to Arbil using Sahrawi passports.
+However, when presented to the Kurdish authorities, the later initially refused to grant the selection entry, stating that this document was not recognized.
+They insisted that they could only enter under the name of Morocco which the team refused, stating that they would rather wait for a plane back then do so.
+After some negotiations with the Kurdistan government however, the team was finally granted entry.

-The Sahrawi national football team made its official international début at the inauguration match of the 5th VIVA World Cup, playing against the host team, Kurdistan at the Franso Hariri Stadium in Arbil, Iraq on 4 June 2012.
+Thus, the Sahrawi national football team made its official international debut at the inauguration match of the VIVA World Cup, playing against the host team, Kurdistan at the Franso Hariri Stadium in Arbil, Iraq on 4 June 2012.
 The Dromedaries lost 6–0 to the team which went on to win the tournament.
 Their next match was against Occitania, a 6–2 defeat, and the team finished in third position in Group A.

 The next match was a play-off against Darfur, and ended in a 5–1 victory, Sahrawi's first official international victory.
 They beat Raetia 3–0 before losing the fifth place match 3–1 to Occitania.

 The Sahrawi national football team and federation had to face a deal made between the Kurdistan Regional Government and the Government of Morocco, which consisted of avoiding the display of the SADR flag during ceremonies and matches of the VIVA tournament.
 Despite this, the SADR team managed to arrange extraofficial deals with all their rivals to fly the Sahrawi flag wave on the stadiums where they played their matches.

 ConIFA and Zamenhof Cup (2012–2020)

 On 31 July 2015, the Sahrawi team beat the Esperanto Team by 4–0 at the Stadium Lille Métropole.
 The match was part of the Zamenhof Cup, event made during the 100th World Esperanto Congress.

 On 13 April 2018, the ConIFA announces the death of El-Mahfoud Welad, the goalkeeper of the Western Sahara national team, who was killed during the 2018 Algerian Air Force Il-76 crash.

 In 2020, Western Sahara would participate in the 2020 CONIFA World Football Cup, but due to logistical problems, they withdrew from playing in the competition.
-The competition would later be canceled due to the COVID-19 pandemic.
+The competition would later be cancelled due to the COVID-19 pandemic.